dzianismaroz/raspin/README.md

 * navigate to subfolder ./scheme
 * create subfolders with name matching pin (17 , 27,  22 , etc) and video file inside
 * after folders with pin names created : 17, 27, ....
-  and video files by each pin folder inside -> run sudo systtemctl restart raspin
+  and video files by each pin folder inside -> run sudo systemctl restart raspin